nikel-api/nikel/nikel-core/README.md

 ### Web Framework

-Nikel-Core is powered by [Gin](https://github.com/gin-gonic/gin), a relatively performant and featureful web framework.
+Nikel-Core is powered by [Gin](https://github.com/gin-gonic/gin), a performant and featureful web framework.

 ### Database